 - Address any radiculopathy-related weakness with strength training

-- Epidural corticosteroid injection under fluoroscopic guidance if there is significant pain or symptoms continue to interfere with function, sleep, and employment.
+- Epidural corticosteroid injection under fluoroscopic guidance if there is significant pain or symptoms continue to interfere with function, sleep, and employment

 - Interspinous Processor Decompression (IPD): An alternative to laminectomy, a lumbar interspinous spacer is intended to treat skeletally mature patients suffering from pain, numbness, and/or cramping in the legs (neurogenic intermittent claudication) secondary to a diagnosis of moderate degenerative lumbar spinal stenosis; this diagnosis is typically accompanied by lumbar radiculopathy.
-It is inserted using a minimally invasive procedure which leaves a full range of surgical options if revision is needed to to manage return of symptoms.
-It can reduces the direct and indirect costs associated with lumbar stenosis and may remove or significantly delay the need for a decompressive laminectomy as well as the risk of a revision surgery associated with laminectomy 24,25.
+It is inserted using a minimally invasive procedure which leaves a full range of surgical options if revision is needed to manage return of symptoms.
+It can reduce the direct and indirect costs associated with lumbar stenosis and may remove or significantly delay the need for a decompressive laminectomy as well as the risk of a revision surgery associated with laminectomy24,25.
 This is a viable treatment option for lumbar stenosis patients due to the lower surgical risk, rapid patient recovery, reversibility, and sustained clinical benefits.
 Contraindications include osteoporosis, Baastrup’s sign, and unstable spondylolisthesis greater than grade one.

 Chronic/ stable management

 - Other neuropathic agents, Transcutaneous electrical nerve stimulation (TENS) unit18